-The village history below was compiled by Rick Spurway and includes the early beginnings of Seer Green, life in the 19th century, and then the 20th century to the present.
+Further down this page you will find a written village history compiled by Rick Spurway which includes the early beginnings of Seer Green, life in the 19th century, and then the 20th century to the present.

 Finally we also have a set of photographs contributed by Chris Lofty showing his family’s involvement in supplying bread and later groceries to the village.
 You can see them here.